pecey/pecey/README.md

 ### Hi there 👋

+🔭 I am a graduate student at Indiana University, Bloomington with an interest in Reinforcement Learning.

 <!--
 **pecey/pecey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.